zah20/pwmgr/README.md

           username  - Search for the keyword by username all       - Search for the keyword in group, site, email & username

+    pwmgr [dmenu-bar, -x]

+          Interfaces with dmenu bar & allows you to search for records.
+          Dmenu has autocompletion features built-in, so this option is a bit more convenient to use.

+          Copies the password to clipboard for selected record.

     pwmgr [show, -o] [record number]